 Our compensation committee consists of Messrs.
 Herrington, Mitchell, O'Connor and Socha.
 No member of our compensation committee is a present or former executive officer or employee of the Company or any of its subsidiaries or has any relationship requiring disclosure below under "Certain Relationships and Related Party Transactions" below pursuant to applicable SEC rules.
-In 2016, no executive officer of our Company (1) served as a member of the compensation committee (or other board committee performing equivalent functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served on our Company's compensation committee (or other board committee performing equivalent functions or, in the absence of another entity, one of whose executive officers served on our Company's compensation committee (or other board committee performing equivalent functions or, in the absence of another entity, one of whose executive officers served on our Company's compensation committee (or other board committee performing equivalent functions or, in the absence of any such committee, or (3) served as a member of the compensation committee (or other board committee performing equivalent functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served as a director of our Company.
+In 2016, no executive officer of our Company (1) served as a member of the compensation committee (or other board committee performing equivalent functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served on our Company's compensation committee, (2) served as a director of another entity, one of whose executive officers served on our Company's compensation committee, or (3) served as a member of the compensation committee (or other board committee performing equivalent, the entire board of directors) of another entity, one of whose executive of any such committee, the entire board of directors of the compensation committee (or other board committee performing equivalent committee, or (3) served as a member of the compensation committee (or other board committee performing equivalent functions or, in the absence of any such committee, the entire board of directors) of another entity, one of whose executive officers served as a director of our Company.